 White fungus infection usually happens when a person's immune system is weak.
 It can also spread if someone comes into contact with contaminated items, such as unclean water or surfaces that carry fungal spores.

-Women and children are more likely to catch this infection, especially if their immunity is low.
+Risk of candidiasis depends primarily on immune status, underlying conditions, and medical treatments rather than age or gender alone.
 White fungus often affects people with serious health conditions such as AIDS or diabetes or those who have recently had a kidney transplant.
 Individuals with a weaker immune system face a greater risk of infection.

 Some people are more at risk than others while suffering from white fungus, such as